bxparks/AceSegment/README.md

 If brightness control is enabled on the LED module using the 74HC595 chip, it can also support brightness control on a per-digit basis.
-But the interface for that feature is part of the `LedModule` class because no other controller chip supports this feature.
+But the interface for that feature is *not* part of the `LedModule` class because no other controller chip supports this feature.
+Adding another virtual method (`setBrightnessAt()` to `LedModule` would unnecessarily increase flash and static memory consumption for the other classes.

 The rendering of each digit and segment, and how the information is transferred to the controller chip, is pushed down into the specific subclasses of